Affine BPS algebras, W algebras, and the cohomological Hall algebra of $\mathbb{A}^2$

 and define

 Finally we define

 via $\Psi$ and the CoHA product on the target.
-This is a morphism of free $\HO_{T'}$-modules that (via Lemma \ref{Blawan}, Corollary \ref{RH} and Proposition \ref{pur_form}) becomes an isomorphism after applying $\otimes_{\HO_{T'}}\fm_{T'})$, where $\fm_{T'}\subset \HO_{T'}$ is the maximal homogeneous ideal.
-It follows that $\Phi$ is an isomorphism, and in particular, the algebra $\CoHA^{T'}_{\BC^2}$ is spherically generated. \end{proof} There is a partial converse to Theorem \ref{TSG}, provided by the next two propositions: \begin{proposition} Let $Q$ be a quiver without loops that is not an orientation of a finite type ADE Dynkin diagram, and let $T$ act on $\tilde{Q}$, leaving $\tilde{W}$ invariant.
+This is a morphism of free $\HO_{T'}$-modules that (via Lemma \ref{Blawan}, Corollary \ref{RH} and Proposition \ref{pur_form} \eqref{algeiso}) becomes an isomorphism after applying $\otimes_{\HO_{T'}}(\HO_{T'}/\fm_{T'})$, where $\fm_{T'}\subset \HO_{T'}$ is the maximal homogeneous ideal.
+It follows that $\Phi$ is an isomorphism, and the algebra $\CoHA^{T'}_{\BA^2}$ is spherically generated. \end{proof}

+There is a partial converse to Theorem \ref{TSG}, provided by the next two propositions: \begin{proposition} Let $Q$ be a quiver without loops that is not an orientation of a finite type ADE Dynkin diagram, and let $T$ act on $\tilde{Q}$, leaving $\tilde{W}$ invariant.
 Then $\CoHA^T_{\tilde{Q},\tilde{W}}$ is not spherically generated, i.e. it is not generated by the subspaces $\CoHA^T_{\tilde{Q},\tilde{W},1_i}$ for $i\in Q_0$. \end{proposition} \begin{proof} This follows for cohomological degree reasons.
 The conditions on $Q$ imply that $\kac_{Q,\dd}(q)$ is not a constant for some $\dd\in\BN^{Q_0}$.
 From \eqref{TZ} and \eqref{KactoDT} we deduce that $\CoHA^T_{\tilde{Q},\tilde{W}}$ has a summand in strictly negative cohomological degree.
 For each $i\in Q_0$, since there are no loops supported at $i$, there is an isomorphism

-as a cohomologically graded vector space, so the collection of such spaces for $i\in Q_0$ generates an algebra lying in positive cohomological degrees. \end{proof}